Back to National Guide

 Hiring a Licensed Painter in VIC

 Victoria has a single-trade exemption for painting, so painters doing painting-only work are not required to hold VBA registration.
 Most deck and fence jobs are painting-only work.
+If the job involves structural timber repairs (replacing rotted deck boards or fence posts), a registered builder may be required for that component.

 How We Calculate

 Estimates are based on current Painter rates in the Melbourne metro area, adjusted for typical timber types and housing stock.
 All prices include GST.
 Figures cover standard residential deck and fence painting or staining.
-Structural repairs, new construction, and pergola work are excluded.
+Structural repairs, new deck construction, and pergola work are excluded.

 Know what you need?